-The GST Council, in its 26th meeting held on 10th March 2018, has given a nod for rolling out Eway Bill from 1st April 2018.
-The Eway Bill mandate will kick-off with inter-state transactions and by 1st June it will be implemented for intra-state movement of goods.
+The GST Council, in its 26th meeting held on 10th March 2018, gave a nod for rolling out Eway Bill from 1st April 2018.
+The Eway Bill mandate to kick-off with inter-state transactions and by 1st June 2018 to be implemented for intra-state movement of goods.

 Some of the provisions related to Eway Bill have been amended.
-The changes by and large are pertaining to the generation of Eway Bill, its validity, and applicability.
+The changes by and large pertain to the generation of Eway Bill, its validity, and applicability.

 The key updates of 26th GST Council Meeting –